neo-mashiro/GameStore/README.md

 Draft implementations of some classic simple games in Python.

-Most games in this repo are borrowed from the [Fundamentals of Computing Specialization](https://www.coursera.org/specializations/computer-fundamentals) offered by Rice University on Coursera, which were originally built on `codeskulptor` and `simplegui` when I was taking the courses several years ago, located in the `simplegui` folder.
+Games in this repo are borrowed from the [Fundamentals of Computing Specialization](https://www.coursera.org/specializations/computer-fundamentals) offered by Rice University on Coursera, which were originally built on `codeskulptor` when I was taking the courses several years ago, located in the `simplegui` folder.
 I have added some customized functionalities and migrated them to [kivy](https://kivy.org/#home) so that the user interfaces look prettier with material design and animation effects.
 It might be a nice attempt to deploy kivy apps online and render them in a web browser, but currently this is not feasible.
 While it's not impossible to do so, the amount of technical work required is anything but a non-trivial task, using web applications framework instead would be a way better option.

 ## Game list